Volkswagen Polo Mk6: Facelift

 In April 2021, the restyled version of the sixth-generation Polo was revealed for the European market, known colloquially as the MK7.
 It gained a redesigned front end, featuring reshaped headlights and an LED light bar on the grille.
 A matrix LED setup is optional for the first time in a Polo.
 The rear end now adopts wider LED taillights extending onto the tailgate.
 With the facelifted version, the Polo comes with a fully digital instrument cluster as standard.
 The dashboard also received a redesigned touch climate control.

 For the Latin American market, the facelifted 2023 Polo does not receive the taillight shape redesign.

+For the Australian market, the Volkswagen Polo GTI which had been a staple hot hatch since its launch in October 2005, was discontinued in May 2026 after a 21 year run.
+2026 will be the final model year due to Volkswagen's focus on the brand's ID.series.
+At the launch of the Volkswagen ID.
+Polo GTI in Europe at the same time for the 2027 model year, it is currently unconfirmed whether the model will see a launch in Australia as the Polo GTI's successor.